MichaelRFairhurst/vaiven/README.md

 and this is why the oneline versions of if/for/else look like the original grammar; `do` is the semicolon of control structors, and so both are optional.
+But one-liners require them.

+To make `if true do something; end` a little cleaner, we also made `end` suffice in place of a semicolon, but leave it for the enclosing statement to consume.

-And commas are the semicolons of parameter lists, so we made those optional too.
+And since commas are the semicolons of parameter lists, so we made those optional too.

 ```
   foo(